-After the plug-in has been successfully installed as outlined in the Plug-in Installation Guide 102, you will be able to use PortraitPro as a plug-in in any of the supported photo editing applications.
+After the plug-in has been successfully installed as outlined in the Plug-in Installation Guide of the Plug-in Installation Guide of the Plug

 When PortraitPro is run as a plug-in from another application, the image or layer in the other application will automatically be loaded into PortraitPro where you can enhance the faces in the usual way.
 Once you are happy with your results, press the Return From Plugin button on the toolbar at the Enhance Face 14 stage.
 This will close PortraitPro and return the enhanced image to the original application.